 “Whoa.
 This is getting way too meta,” I said, sitting back.
 “If I’m controlling everything, why can’t I do what I want?
 Why can’t I leave?”
 I asked.

-We sat in silence for a few moments.
+We sat in silence for a few moments, considering our predicament.
 I bounced another French fry on the table.
-“So how long have you guys been bringing strange girls into your pad and falling in love anyway?
-How many times have you been married?
-How many kids do you have?
-What do people do to you?”
-I asked.
+“So, how long have you guys been bringing strange girls into your pad and falling in love anyway?”

 Mike shook his head.
-“I’ve seen some bad things; there are some people with real messed up ideas out there.
-I’m just glad you’ve been benevolent so far.”
+“Ah’ve seen some bad things; there are some people with real messed up ideas out there.
+Ah’m just glad you’ve been benevolent so far.”